Richard Mosse: Life and work

+In 2017 his video installation Incoming, commissioned by the National Gallery of Victoria and the Barbican Art Gallery, also made with Frost and Tweeten, won the Prix Pictet.

+2023 he had his the insulation for Broken Spectre the video Installation is a 74 minute on the deforestation of Amazon rainforest.
+The video spans a 20 metric panoramic screen creating a close up immersive experience.
+It was created in partnership with San Francisco museum of Modern Art.

+In 2024 Mosse was awarded the Rome Prize in Visual Art at the American Academy in Rome.

+Reception

 Critic Sean O'Hagan, writing in The Guardian, said "His images from there often seem to skirt the real and the fictional, simply though [sic] their heightened and unreal colours.
 He has made the familiar seem strange and the real seem heightened to the point of absurdity.
 This is war reportage – but not as we know it."
 Willy Staley, writing in the New York Times Magazine, said "Mosse highlights the eastern Congo's natural bounty while acknowledging both the medium's origins and, he points out, the West's tendency to see in the Congo only darkness and insanity."

-Criticism

-Mosse has received criticism for his work, notably from Ireland, for presenting difficult global conflicts or deeply personal situations amidst these conflicts in an overly aestheticised way, being described as "problematic", "troubling", and discomforting.
+Mosse has received criticism for his work, notably from Ireland, for presenting difficult global conflicts or deeply personal situations amidst these conflicts in an overly aestheticised way, being described as "troubling", and discomforting.
+According to Sarah Bassnett writing in the Oxford Art Journal, "These critiques point to a sense of discomfort with the work but decontextualise certain features to oversimplify its nuanced meaning."
+Early in his career, Mosse has stated that "beauty is the sharpest tool in the box" when it comes to communication and advocacy for overlooked humanitarian issues.

-Career

-He has worked in Iraq, Iran, Pakistan, Palestine, Haiti and the former Yugoslavia.